JezSarai/Jez_Portfolio/Bellabeat_Case_Study.md

 ### Results
 Most users:
--Are either healthy or overweight.
+- Are either healthy or overweight.
--Sleep an average of 7 hours a day, takes half an hour to fall asleep.
+- Sleep an average of 7 hours a day, takes half an hour to fall asleep.
 Do not have enough sleep for an adult.
--Walk an average of 5087 steps per day.
+- Walk an average of 5087 steps per day.
 Which implies low activity, close to a sedentary life.
--Do an average of 102.8 MET minutes per week, not enough for optimal cardiovascular health.
+- Do an average of 102.8 MET minutes per week, not enough for optimal cardiovascular health.

 ## Solutions